newAM/eeprom25aa02e48-rs/README.md

 ## FTDI Example

-The FTDI example uses an FTDI USB to SPI device to develop the drivers without the use of a microcontroller.
+The FTDI example uses a FT232H USB to SPI device to develop the drivers without the use of a microcontroller.

 One-time device setup instructions can be found in the [libftd2xx crate].